Stackclash/obsidian-ttrpg-audio-controller/docs/pages/settings.md

 To add an audio folder, follow these steps:

-1. In the TTRPG Audio Controller Plugin settings tab find the section titled "Audio Folders".
+1. In the TTRPG Audio Manager Plugin settings tab find the section titled "Audio Folders".
 2. Click the `Add new audio folder` button.
 3. In the text input start typing the path of the folder.
 (Autocomplete will help to find the folder you're looking for)